limone-eth/findcaster/README.md

 ### 🦇 Signal

-We're looking for feedback on our web3 socials discovery tool, and ideas on what type of queries would be useful to you!
+We are looking for users active on farcaster right now who would want to test out ways to find people to follow on Farcaster

 ## Project Overview